nextleap-project/countermitm/source/new.rst

-3. Alice's device receives the "vc-request" message, recognizes the ``INVITENUMBER`` from step 1, processes Bob's Autocrypt key and sends back an encrypted "vc-auth-required" reply to Bob.
-   Alice's message contains her own Autocrypt key.
+3. Alice's device receives the "vc-request" message, recognizes the ``INVITENUMBER`` from step 1, processes Bob's Autocrypt key and sends back an encrypted "vc-auth-required" reply to Bob which also contains her own Autocrypt key.
+If the ``INVITENUMBER`` does not match then Alice terminates the protocol.

 4. Bob receives and decrypts the "vc-auth-required" message and verifies that Alice's Autocrypt key matches ``Alice_FP``.